+III.
 EQUIVALENT LEVEL OF SAFETY

-Skycatch proposes that the exemption requested herein apply to civil aircraft that have the characteristics and that operate with the limitations listed herein.
-These limitations provide for at least an equivalent or even higher level of safety to operations under the current regulatory structure because the proposed operations represent a safety enhancement to the already safe protocols followed on and within sites and facilities and imaging and surveying operations conducted with helicopters and other conventional aircraft.
+Scenic Over Sights proposes that the exemption requested herein apply to civil aircraft that have the characteristics and that operate with the limitations listed herein.
+These limitations provide for at least an equivalent or even higher level of safety to operations under the current regulatory structure because the proposed operations represent a safety enhancement to the already safe protocols followed on construction sites and imaging and surveying operations conducted with helicopters and other conventional aircraft.